-Each person proposing to act on behalf of a permit holder shall use as identification the permit issued by the President - CEO.
-The permit shall be issued after the applicant has identified himself or herself by means of a birth certificate, social security card or driver's license, and has presented written authorization from the permit holder to act as its agent.
-The permit shall be carried by the person to whom it is issued at all times while he or she is engaged in any activity on behalf of the permit holder.
-The permit shall be surrendered to the President - CEO upon termination of authority to act for or on behalf of the permit holder whose name appears on the permit or upon a revocation of the permit for any violation of this chapter.
+Each person proposing to act on behalf of a permit holder shall use as identification the permit issued by the Authority.
+The permit shall be issued after the applicant has identified themselves by means of a birth certificate, social security card or driver's license, and has presented written authorization from the permit holder to act as its agent.
+The permit shall be carried by the person to whom it is issued at all times while they are engaged in any activity on behalf of the permit holder.
+The permit shall be surrendered to the Authority upon termination of authority to act for or on behalf of the permit holder whose name appears on the permit or upon a revocation of the permit for any violation of this chapter.